Velocity Averaging for the Wigner Kinetic Equation in the Semiclassical Regime: Abstract

 \section{Abstract}

 This paper discusses the possibility of applying the velocity averaging theorems in [F. Golse, P.-L. Lions, B. Perthame, R. Sentis: J. Funct.
 Anal.
 76(1):110--125, 1988] to the Wigner equation governing the quantum evolution of the Wigner transform of quantum density operators.
-Our first main results address the case of the Wigner function of a special class of density operators associated to mixed states, whose Hilbert-Schmidt norm is of order $\hbar^{d/2}$, where $d$ is the space dimension and $\hbar$ the reduced Planck constant.
+Our first main results address the case of the Wigner function of a special class of density operators associated to mixed states, whose Hilbert-Schmidt norm is of order $\hbar^{d/2}$, where $d$ is the space dimension and where $\hbar$ is the reduced Planck constant.
+We obtain estimates which are uniform in $\hbar$ in the semiclassical limit $\hbar \rightarrow 0$.
 In space dimension $d=1$, we prove that the density function belongs to the Sobolev space $H^s(\mathbb R)$ for some $s>0$.
 In the case of pure states, we first obtain a characterization of the Wigner transform of rank-one quantum density operators, and apply this characterization (1) to analyze a rather general setting in which velocity averaging cannot apply to the Wigner functions of a family of rank-one density operators whose evolution is governed by the von Neumann equation, and (2) to obtain a quick derivation of Madelung's system of quantum hydrodynamic equations.
 This derivation provides a physical explanation of one key assumption used in the proof of the negative result (1) described above.

 \textbf{Key Words:} Quantum dynamics; Density operator; Wigner transform; Velocity averaging; Bohm potential; Madelung equations

 \textbf{MSC:} 81S30; 81Q20; 35B65